NikitaLukashev/presentation_project/README.md

 To Run:
-	-unzip all files from db directory into db directory -run best_model.py to get same result.
+	-unzip all files from db directory into db directory with original names -open settings.py and change line (path = '/home/nikita/tools/PycharmProjects/presentation_project') into (path='your folder which contains presentation_project')
+	-run best_model.py to get same result.